Cognizant-CDE-Australia/generator-confit/docs/content/architecture.md

 - Only shown for **Browser** projects.
 - Name of directory *within each module* that contains the unit tests for the module.

-**Name of module FUNCTIONAL TEST directory**: [browserTest/] `input.browserTestDir`
+**Name of module SYSTEM TEST directory**: [systemTest/] `input.systemTestDir`
 - Only shown for **Browser** projects.
-- Name of directory *within each module* that contains the browser/functional tests for the module.
+- Name of directory *within each module* that contains the system/browser tests for the module.

 **Path to UNIT TEST directory (relative to the current directory)**: [unitTest/] `input.unitTestDir`
 - Only shown for **NodeJS** projects.